fourpastmidnight/custom_git_prompt/README.md

 ##Examples of Shell and/or Git Prompt Customization
 In the following sections, several examples of variable values will be shown and the resulting shell prompt output will be demonstrated.

+**TODO: Add examples here.**

+##Notes

+1. The available "glyphs" that you choose for various parts of the Git string prompt depend on the font you've chosen to use for your terminal window.
+For example, the font Consolas has a rather limited set of Unicode characters to choose from, while another font such as DejaVu Sans Mono has many Unicode glyphs to choose from.
+2. The modifications made to `git-prompt.sh` may not be compatable with Z-Shell (zsh).
+Leave me an issue tracker if you find that to be the case.
+Better yet, submit a pull request.

+##Planned, Future Enhancements

+1. Create a "build system" that would allow for creating a "theme" that would then generate the required environment variable values and example code which could be placed in your `.bashrc`.
+2. Create a set of pre-defined "themes".
+3. Look into customizing other git scripts colors (e.g. git status).
+    * I find the default red and green colors a bit too dark and saturated for my liking (too hard to see on a black background), which is what spawned these customizations to begin with.
+4. Look into contributing these customizations to Git for Windows.
+Is there any interest in providing this level of customizability in Git for Windows proper (or perhaps even git itself)??
+    * I'm open to comments on this.
+If there's little to no interest, then I'll just keep these customizations here.

 > Written with [StackEdit](https://stackedit.io/).